Skip to main content

 General Principles

-In most countries, the law recognizes that the finder may be entitled to a reasonable reward if they return the lost item.
+• Right to a Reward: In many countries, the finder may be entitled to a reasonable reward if the item is returned.

 Regional Examples